Read this guide if you want to debug the operator, fix bugs or contribute new features and tests.

 RUN apk --no-cache add go git musl-dev

-RUN go get -d github.com/derekparker/delve/cmd/dlv
+RUN go get github.com/derekparker/delve/cmd/dlv

 Makefile